FarronF/limerick-council-meetings/meetings/2014/12/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 17th November 2014.md

 issued recently by the DTTAS.
 The Circular asks Local Authorities to

 undertake a review process of speed limits in housing estates.
+In effect, the
+---
-In effect, the--- Circular is suggesting the use of 30kph Speed Limits in Housing Estates with
+Circular is suggesting the use of 30kph Speed Limits in Housing Estates with

 signage to be accompanied by the yellow warning sign "Children at Play".
 If